RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

   * `llvm-ar: error: libpython3.10.a: Invalid record`
 * `coreutils` only causes breakage if non-prefixed executables are added to `PATH`.

-## On Apple Silicon, when building for ARM64, a dependency is present x64 Homebrew but not arm64 Homebrew
+## On Apple Silicon, when building for ARM64, a dependency is present in x64 Homebrew but not arm64 Homebrew

 Known errors:
 * `dyld[88714]: symbol not found in flat namespace '_libintl_bindtextdomain'`